How is Zeffy free?

 40. Hosting a tech workshop is a great way to fundraise

 The gap between technology and those of us who know how to use it is growing constantly.
-Your nonprofit can help by enlisting members of your community that are a bit more tech savvy than others to host tech workshops that focus on teaching others the ins and outs of the tech we all use today.
+Your charity can help by enlisting members of your community who are a bit more tech-savvy than others to host tech workshops that focus on teaching the rest of us the ins and outs of the technology we use every day.

 41. Themed bake sales